Michigan Advisory Council on Environmental Justice

 - Paul Mohai, Ph.D., of Ann Arbor, is a professor and the Environmental Justice field coordinator at the University of Michigan School for Environment and Sustainability.
 Dr. Mohai earned his Ph.D. in Environmental Sociology and Environmental/Natural Resource Policy from Pennsylvania State University.

-- Bryan Newland, of Brimley, is an active member of the Bay Mills Indian Community and the president and chairman of the Executive Council.
-Newland is an attorney with Fletcher Law, and he earned his Juris Doctor degree from the Michigan State University College of Law.
+- Whitney Gravelle, of Brimley, is the President of the Bay Mills Indian Community.
+She is the former tribal attorney for the Bay Mills Indian Community and the former chief judge of the Bay Mills Tribal Court.
+She earned her Juris Doctor degree from the Michigan State University College of Law.

 - John Petoskey, of Northport, is a member of the Grand Traverse Band of Ottawa and Chippewa Indians.
 Petoskey is currently pursuing his Juris Doctor degree and Master of Science in Environmental Justice and Policy at the University of Michigan.